- Which To Buy?

 ✔ Professionally formulated hair regrowth product with 5% minoxidil, retinoic acid (tretinoin), azelaic acid, ABNTM complex, and caffeine.

-✔ The additional minoxidil enhancer (retinoic acid), DHT blocker (azelaic acid), and follicle growth stimulator (caffeine) to 5% minoxidil makes this solution much more effective than minoxidil alone.
+✔ The additional minoxidil enhancer (retinoic acid, or tretinoin), DHT blocker (azelaic acid), and follicle growth stimulator (caffeine) to 5% minoxidil makes this solution much more effective than minoxidil alone.

 ✔ Non-greasy, clean, fast drying, odoless